The existence of a strongly polynomial time simplex algorithm for linear programs: Polynomial complexity

-\prof Since there's only one dual constraint, the parametric LP problem (\ref{primaljihe2}) is easy to be solved by the use of the simplex algorithm.
-Hence the dual basic variable $y_j$ can be chosen by the ratio test Clearly, the number of the entries of the index set $\mathcal{J}$ is less than or equal to $n$.
-If the number of the index set $\mathcal{J}$ is equal to $n$, then by Corollary \ref{AMyiny3}, $\varTheta_P$ has $n$ finite transition points and $n-1$ invariancy intervals.
-Otherwise, the number of finite transition points is less than $n$ and the number of invariancy intervals is less than or equal to $n$. $\square$
+\prof Let $B=(b_{ij})\in\mathbb{R}^{n\times l}$ be defined as in Corollary \ref{xinzd1}.
+If $n-m-r=1$, then $l=1$ such that the parametric LP (\ref{primaljihe2}) is easy to be solved by the use of the dual simplex algorithm since its dual has only one constraint.
+Hence the dual feasible basic variable $y_j$ can be chosen by the ratio test Clearly, the number of the entries of the index set $\mathcal{J}$ is less than or equal to $n$.
+Then by Lemma \ref{AMyiny3}, we conclude the final result. $\square$

 The main result of this paper is as follows.